perladvent/perldotcom/CONTRIBUTING.md

 ## Fix a problem

-Since we've moved to GitHub, it's easy for you to fix problem you find, whether that's a simple typo to adjusting code for new interfaces.
+Since we've moved to GitHub, it's easy for you to fix problems you find, whether that's a simple typo to adjusting code for new interfaces.

 You can edit files directly in GitHub, which will automatically fork our repo and send a pull request.